The First Year

 The marks you receive for summative assessments will contribute to the overall grade you receive for a module.
 Sometimes there might be just one summative assessment for a module, or there may be several summative assessments which each form a percentage of your overall grade.

-A tutorial could be a 1-2-1 or small group session with a member of academic staff.
+A tutorial could be a one-to-one or small group session with a member of academic staff.
 Tutorials may be less formal than seminars and you may not need to prepare work in advance, but this is not the case in all subject areas.

 New ways to learn